 If your claim is denied, you have the right to appeal.
 You also may challenge the insurer's decisions if isn't paying all of the benefits you're entitled to receive.
 But you should probably speak with a workers' comp lawyer first.
 The appeals process involves complicated rules on evidence and procedure.
 And it's especially important to have an experienced attorney on your side when you've filed a claim for COVID-19, because the issue is still new and unsettled.
 Workers' comp lawyers in California receive only a limited percentage of the benefits they win for you, and most will offer a free initial consultation—which might be over the phone or by videoconference.
 (Learn more about working with a workers' comp attorney.)

-Meanwhile, you have other options for getting immediate benefits when you’re out of work due to COVID-19, including benefits under California’s short-term disability insurance program and emergency paid leave under the federal Families First Coronavirus Response Act (if you qualify based on the size of your employer).
+Meanwhile, you have other options for getting immediate benefits when you're out of work due to COVID-19, including paid leave under California's short-term disability insurance program.